 • NGO Darpan Unique Id of VO/NGO TN/2010/0035833

-SWEAD aims at creating an environment abundant with equal opportunities for vulnerable, marginalized and poor people, particularly women and children, ensuring a sustainable development process in rural areas.
+SWEAD aims at creating an environment abundant with equal opportunities for vulnerable, marginalized and poor people, particularly women and children, ensuring a sustainable development process in rural and coastal areas.

 Child Development : SWEAD works towards protecting the rights of children through child participation and child rights action against exploitations and abuses, enhancing their learning skills through formal, informal and alternate education methods and educating the community members to ensure a child-friendly society.